graphql/graphiql/README.md

 [browserify](http://browserify.org/), or use the pre-bundled graphiql.js file.
 See the example in the git repository to see how to use the pre-bundled file.

 Don't forget to include the CSS file on the page!
-If you're using npm, you can find it in `node_modules/graphiql/graphiql.css`, or you can download it from the [releases page](https://github.com/graphql/graphiql/releases).
+If you're using npm or yarn, you can find it in `node_modules/graphiql/graphiql.css`, or you can download it from the [releases page](https://github.com/graphql/graphiql/releases).

 For an example of setting up a GraphiQL, check out the [example](./example) in